This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Blood tests may show if you have an infection, or if you are dehydrated.
 Dehydration can develop when your intestines cannot absorb liquid properly.

-- A CT or MRI scan may be used to take pictures of your intestines.
-The pictures may show the location and cause of your blockage.
-You may be given a dye before the pictures are taken to help caregivers see the blockage better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- An x-ray, ultrasound, CT, or MRI may show the location and cause of your blockage.
+You may be given contrast liquid to help the blockage show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 - A nasogastric tube may be put into your nose.
 The tube passes through your throat and is guided into your stomach.
 The tube will be attached to a suction device that removes air and fluid from your stomach.